icydigital/cptlx/README.md

 # cptlx

+(web3|unstoppable domain)
-- (web3|unstoppable domain) app listing all financial services in the crypto/blockchain industry
+- MVP: dapp listing all financial services in the web3 industry

 Note: for the Hinterkopf / discussion with peers ---> prevent sammelsurium of services

-# financial crypto/blockchain services
+# financial services in the web3 industry

 ## Overview